Flaxar/heketon/README.md

 # Heketon
-Software for monitoring energy usage in office buildings.
+Software for monitoring and managing heating/cooling and lighting in office space.

 ## Parts
 - Frontend: Svelte